 Seeked or Sought?
 (Which is the Right Word?)

 The verb seek only has one past tense form, sought.
-Sought is both the past tense and past participle of seek (present tense).
+Sought is both the past tense and present or past perfect).

 Seeked or Sought?
 (Which is the Right Word?)